Pets

 Dealing with separation anxiety in dogs

-Separation anxiety in pets can seriously affect the quality of their life and their owner's, but you can reduce the risks says a University of Melbourne expert.
+Separation anxiety in pets can affect the quality of their life and the people who live with them.
+But there are ways to reduce the risk of your dog acquiring the condition

 What are we doing to our dogs?